 Activism, feminism, criticism

-In 2011, she received her Bachelor’s degree in Comparative Literature, and in 2017 her Master’s in Modern Culture, both from The University of Copenhagen, with exchanges at Barnard and Uppsala Universities.
+She holds a BA in Comparative Literature (2011) and an MA in Modern Culture (2017), both from The University of Copenhagen, with exchanges at Barnard and Uppsala Universities.
 She lives in Copenhagen.

 It is possible to book Holten for talks, workshops and courses at workplaces, organisations and educational institutions (in Danish, Swedish or English) about feminist economics, sexism, diversity, sexual violations and digital harassment.